mynimi/mynimi.github.io/_posts/2016-08-06-complete-brush-lettering-starter-kit.md

 title: The cheapest versatile Brush Lettering Starter Kit
 name: DgEiBL
 subtitle: A shopping list to learn about all brush lettering tool types for a small budget
-tags: [low budget, brush lettering, starter kit, lettering tools]
+tags: [low budget, brush lettering, starter kit, tools]
 description: A list of products to cover the different pen types you can use for brush lettering.
 lang: en
 ---